-Our underwriting and eligibility standards have significantly improved the credit quality of our single-family guaranty book of business during the last decade.
-Combined with improvement in the overall economy, including strong home price growth and reduced levels of unemployment, our strong underwriting and eligibility standards have driven substantial improvement in our credit performance during the last decade.
-Our single-family serious delinquency rate decreased in 2018, primarily driven by improved loan payment performance and nonperforming loan sales, after increasing in 2017 due to Hurricanes Harvey, Irma and Maria (the "2017 hurricanes").
-With the exception of 2017, our single-family serious delinquency rate has decreased in each of the last nine years.
+Over the last decade, our strong underwriting and eligibility standards significantly improved the credit quality of our single-family guaranty book of business and, combined with improvement in the overall economy, including strong home price growth, drove substantial improvement in our single-family credit performance.
+Our single-family serious delinquency rate decreased in 2019, primarily driven by improved loan payment performance and nonperforming loan sales.
+With the exception of 2017, which was marked by several major hurricanes, our single-family serious delinquency rate has decreased in each of the last ten years.